Sliding into bed and having a nice plump duvet gently fall down around you.

 How can I wash my Duvet

 If you check the label it will give you more instructions on how you can safely wash it.
 But generally, most synthetic duvets are suitable for a washing machine whereas everything else needs to be hand washed with a sponge and then hung up to dry outside.
+Check out my guide to washing your duvet for more info.

 If in doubt take it to a laundrette, no point letting your washing machine eat it!